*. It’s hard, but you have to try and separate your thoughts on this movie from its status as a cultural watershed and everything that came after.

 *.
-Landing Donald Pleasance was a real stroke of luck.
+Landing Donald Pleasence was a real stroke of luck.
 Originally Carpenter had wanted Hammer stand-bys Christopher Lee or Peter Cushing, but I’m not sure they would have fit the demented Ahab of Sam Loomis quite as well.
-Pleasance is given utterly ridiculous lines to spout, and he has a comic presence that complements them.
+Pleasence is given utterly ridiculous lines to spout, and he has a comic presence that complements them.

 *.
 The script has a tight structure, jamming all of the events into a couple of days.
 The dialogue duties were split between Debra Hill, who did a good job with the girls, and Carpenter, who struggled with Dr. Loomis.
 There are little signs of intelligence and cleverness throughout.
 I particularly like the way Michael carries the dead Annie over the threshold of the house in a shot that is repeated exactly when Bob carries Lynda through the same doorway.

 *.
 Carpenter loves Panavision’s wide screen (he spent half the film’s budget on the cameras), and it works really well in the first part of the film here.
-We’re supposedly in the Midwest (actually Pasadena, but whatever), and the widescreen effect stretches those streets out into a kind of plain-style flatness.
-There’s also a shot where Michael in the station wagon pulls out from the street behind Loomis and you almost think the car is going to bend like it’s a Disney animation because it takes so long to cover that long stretch of space behind Loomis’s head.
+We’re supposedly in the Midwest (actually Pasadena, but whatever), and the widescreen effect stretches those streets out into a kind of prairie-style flatness.
+There’s a shot where Michael (driving a station wagon) pulls out from the street behind Loomis and you think the car is going to bend like a Disney cartoon because it takes so long to cover that long stretch of space behind Loomis’s head.

 *.
 How does Laurie get locked inside the house at the end?
 How?
 Did Michael nail the doors shut from the outside?